 Right now, the evidence on this is inconclusive and really has not provided a clear direction other than to say that athletes should take an individual approach.
 There have been some studies that show during high hormone phases (such as the luteal phase), you might be more apt to train a bit harder and during low hormone phases (such as the follicular phase – during your period), you might be more apt to rest and lay low.

+But you one feels during their period is very individual.
 As a coach and physical therapist, the MOST important thing for an athlete to know is what their individual needs are to training.
 To figure that out, you absolutely need to be tracking your menstrual cycle and menstrual symptoms.

 Most training cycles have us doing a hard workout 3 times a week.
 Are there considerations to take in when doing this during a fatigue part of the cycle?